signalfx/signalfx-agent/docs/monitors/collectd-systemd.md

     - ubuntu-fan
 ```
 Only metric `gauge.substate.running` which indicates whether a service is running or not gets reported by default.
-The other metrics must be configure explicitly (see below).
-Also, it is recommended that you include the extra
+The other metrics must be configure explicitly in groups using the `sendActiveState`, `sendSubState` and
-dimension `metric_source` with a meaningful value in order to facilitate filtering in the SignalFx app.
+`sendLoadState` configuration flags (see below).
 ```
 monitors:
 - type: collectd/systemd